This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

-- Chest x-ray: This is a picture of your child's lungs and heart.
-Caregivers use it to see how your child's lungs and heart are working.
-It may also show any other birth defects.
+- X-ray pictures may show how your child's lungs and heart are working.
+The pictures may also show any other birth defects.

-- Videofluroscopy: Your child will be given a special liquid to drink.
-After he drinks it, several x-rays are taken while your child speaks or swallows.
-This test may help caregivers find problems with speech and swallowing.
+- Videofluroscopy is a test used to check your child's ability to speak and swallow.
+Your child will be given a liquid to drink.
+Then several x-rays are taken while your child speaks or swallows.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Cleft Lip and Cleft Palate (Inpatient Care)